My Story: A Warning About Medical Tourism

 A CT scan revealed the truth:

-My stomach had been over-stapled and twisted.
-A leak had formed at the gastro-oesophageal junction, and every sip of water I took leaked into my abdominal cavity.
-I had sepsis—again.
+My stomach had been over-stapled and twisted, corkscrewing on itself.
+A leak had formed at the very bottom of my oesophagus, and every sip of water I took leaked into my abdominal cavity.
+And the kicker was...
+I had sepsis.

-• Permanent nerve damage in my bowels, bladder, and stomach
+- Permanent nerve damage in my bowels, oesophagus, bladder, and stomach

 But hey - no more sleep apnoea, so… silver linings?